DavidCarMor/EWB/README.md

 | WS_mps | Windspeed in meters per second |

 # Output Variables
 The function returns three objects: an updated version of the input table, a cell array of the parameters in the model, and a table with information on the stomatal conductance of the vascular component of the epiphyte mat.
-Go to [parameters](Parameters.txt) for details of the parameters in the model.
-Information on the Jarvis function used to describe the stomatal conductance of the vascular component of the epiphyte mat can be found in Lowman, Lauren EL, and Luis Dil Godoy.
-"Simulating stomatal response to cloud immersion for montane cloud forests in the Southern Appalachians."
-Agricultural and Forest Meteorology 295 (2020): 108165.
+Consult the [parameters](Parameters.txt) file for futher details on the parameters in the EWB model.
+Information on the Jarvis function used to describe the stomatal conductance of the vascular component of the epiphyte mat can be found in Lowman and Dil Godoy (2020).

 | Variable | Description |
 | ------------- | ------------- |